 Do you want your kids to learn about and appreciate a different culture and language?
 Do you fantasize about your son showing you around Mexico City and conversing with the natives as if he were one of them?
 Imagine your kid going shopping in Madrid and effortlessly transitioning from Spanish to English as she meets new people.

 Wonderful!
-The only remaining issues are when is it too early to begin teaching children Spanish and how long will it take.
+The only remaining issues are when is it too early to begin teaching children Spanish and how long does it take to learn Spanish.

 To answer the first question, almost all studies believe that it is never too early for a kid to begin learning a second language, and the sooner the better.
 According to several studies, second language learning skills peak around the age of 6 or 7.
 Others argue that this window lasts till teenage.
 However, they all agree that learning a new language after puberty is far more difficult.
 A graph depicting the outcomes of a research conducted by Johnson and Newport on English grammar among native Korean speakers learning English as a second language is shown below (1989).